Andrew-Reid/lichen.js/README.md

 Requires an array of four colors.
 If no array is provided, returns the current values.
 Defaults to `["#2b8cbe","#a8ddb5","#7bccc4","#ccebc5"]`.

+**cairo.length(length)**

+If length is provided sets the size of the pattern.
+If no length is provided, returns the current length.

 **cairo.stroke(color)**

 If a color is provided, sets the stroke color of the pattern.
 If not provided, returns the current value.
 Defaults to black.